Matheuskempa/matheuskempa.github.io/_posts/2024-04-30-Oracle Data Mart Project.md

 I really liked using Oracle Cloud.
 If you're already familiar with cloud platforms from other companies like Amazon, Google, or Microsoft, I think it'll be easy to deploy and create your own applications there.
 Otherwise, I believe it's better to find a minimal course to guide you through your first steps.

-I encourage you to think of a real project and try to deploy it there, as you have 30 with credits to use.
+I encourage you to think of a real project and try to deploy it there, as you have 30 days with credits to use for free.
 It was an amazing experience for me!
 I learned a lot about PL/SQL, OCI, and OCA.
 I also found some amazing features within the Oracle Autonomous Database that I will discuss in future posts.

 ---